 Age and lifestyle factors

 Men can develop problems later in life due to bad habits such as drug use and alcohol abuse.
 A man’s age may also result in infertility, or at least a decline in fertility.
+Time and lifestyle have an impact on the parts that manufacture the new sperm cells.
+The result is more sperm are impaired from a DNA perspective, possibly putting a pregnancy at greater risk for miscarriage and children born with increased health risks.

 While testosterone production does decline as men age, a link between age and male infertility has not been proven.
 Note: Testosterone therapy, which some men undertake to improve their sex drive, can result in male infertility.
 Men who wish to be fathers and are considering testosterone therapy should discuss it with their physician first.